HigherOrderCO/Kind/DOCUMENTATION.md

 The program above creates a datatype, `Suit`, with 4 possible values.
 In Formality, we call those values **constructors**.
 It then pattern-matches a suit and outputs a different sentence depending on it.
-Notice that the `case` expression requires you to annotate the returned type: that's called the **motive**, and is very useful when theorem proving.
+Notice that on this `case` expression, we annotated the return type, `: Output`.
+That's not always necessary, but it is very important for theorem proving.
+The annotated type of a case expression is called its **motive**.

 Fields
 ------